ctglab/ENEO/docs/intervals.md

 By default, ENEO performs variant calling on exons of protein coding genes, with the exception of two types of calling regions:

 - Known hard-to-call regions of the human genome.
 These regions were [extensively profiled](https://www.biorxiv.org/content/10.1101/2023.10.27.563846v1.full) by the GIAB consortium, and are [publicly available](https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/release/genome-stratifications/v3.5/GRCh38@all/).
+This regions are removed from the VCF file and so are not present in the final VCF output.

 - Genes involved in the antigen presentation: given the initial goal of the pipeline to be applied in a personalized cancer vaccine setup, we discared these genes as a source of unwanted variations.
 We obtained the set of genes using the KEGG pathway annotated as